 - Access to Mindful Nature Summer Camps

-Q: Are your instructors certified teachers?
+Q: Are instructors certified teachers?
 What process do you use to hire instructors?

-Most of our instructors are certified teachers.
-We value teachers with expertise in areas that best support our Enrichment Classes and our Democratic Process Unschool.
+Many of our instructors are certified teachers.
+We value teachers with expertise in areas that best support our programs.
 All instructors must submit a safety background check.
 Some instructors may be considered if they do not have current teaching certificates if they possess expertise we desire and/or have experience teaching the subjects we look to fill.
 For example, subject experts could include Yoga or Music who are not “certified” by a board of education but have other credentials.
 We may also consider retired teachers.
 As a private organization employing scant teaching hours, we use our best resources to fill each role.
 Parents may serve on hiring committees when open positions are being filled.

 Q: Why do your programs cost so much?

 Our programs may seem expensive but when considered on a program cost per week basis may be seen as the best value.
-Many of our nearest competitor programs run at a much higher cost because the fees are assessed by semester not for a full year.
+Many of our nearest competitor programs run at a much higher cost because the fees are assessed by semester, not for a full year.
 Our staff and our facility rental add to overhead significantly.
-But our core membership feels that the value is exceptional and many members have participated for 3 years or more.
+But our core membership feels that the value is exceptional.
 One of the most valued aspects of this Coop is our concurrent, whole-family programming — one-stop shopping for all grade levels at the same time and with specialized instructors and volunteers.